ldsands/UsefulCodeSnippets/other_software/bash.md

 - Other sources I used while doing this
     - [link 1](https://www.sitepoint.com/zsh-tips-tricks/) [link 2](https://pascalnaber.wordpress.com/2019/10/05/have-a-great-looking-terminal-and-a-more-effective-shell-with-oh-my-zsh-on-wsl-2-using-windows/) [link 3](https://nickymeuleman.netlify.app/blog/linux-on-windows-wsl2-zsh-docker#zsh) [link 4](https://www.sitepoint.com/zsh-tips-tricks/).
 - for a list of pre-installed plugins look [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins-Overview)

+- If you want to limit the WSL2 system in any way you can create the file `.wslconfig` here: `C:\Users\%username%\.wslconfig`.
+I use it to limit the amount of memory that WSL can use on my system.
+You can learn more [here](https://www.bleepingcomputer.com/news/microsoft/windows-10-wsl2-now-allows-you-to-configure-global-options/)

 ## Ubuntu Setup